George Conway: Media presence

-Conway occasionally appears in mainstream news media as an expert guest to offer his opinion in matters involving Donald Trump's legal battles.
-Beside the national TV networks he also would join in podcasts of several streaming channels.
+Conway occasionally appears in mainstream news media as an expert guest to offer his views mostly on matters involving Donald Trump's legal battles.
+Beside the national TV networks, he's invited on podcasts in several streaming channels.

-Since 2024 he has worked with Sarah Longwell from the Bulwark.
-They created the "George Conway Explains" video series in which they discuss current issues having to do with the law, and Conway breaks them down for a lay audience.
+In January 2024, Conway and Sarah Longwell started the podcast "George Conway Explains it All (to Sarah Longwell)", published by The Bulwark.
+Conway left the podcast in December 2025.

 In popular culture

-In the 3rd season of FX television series Impeachment: American Crime Story, which portrays the Clinton-Lewinsky scandal, George Conway was played by George Salazar.
+In the third season of FX television series Impeachment: American Crime Story, which portrays the Clinton-Lewinsky scandal, George Conway was played by George Salazar.

 Personal life

 In the late 1990s, Conway dated conservative pundit Laura Ingraham.
 After he saw Kellyanne Fitzpatrick on the cover of a society magazine, he asked Ann Coulter for an introduction and began dating Fitzpatrick.
 George and Kellyanne married in 2001.
 They have four children.
 The family lived in Alpine, New Jersey, but moved to Washington, D.C., after Trump was elected president.

-Since 2018, Conway's stated political positions have often been contrary to those taken by his wife on behalf of the Trump administration.
-His published legal interpretations of Trump's actions differ from his wife's positions, and on Twitter he has been critical of Trump on a personal level.
-In March 2019, Trump responded to Conway's attacks by calling him a "stone cold LOSER & husband from hell" on Twitter.
-Kellyanne defended Trump's comments in an interview, saying that Trump was "a counterpuncher" and was free to respond when he is attacked.

 In 2020, Conway's daughter, Claudia Conway, made a series of anti-Trump comments on TikTok.
 On July 2, she said that her father approved of her right to free speech and voicing her own opinions.

-In March 2023, George and Kellyanne announced that they were divorcing after 22 years of marriage.
+In March 2023, George and Kellyanne announced they were divorcing after 22 years of marriage.
+Conway is in a relationship with Ellen Braaten, a child psychologist and professor at Harvard Medical School.